ttrzcinski/YellowDuckyBot/YellowDuckyBot/readme.md

-﻿# EchoBot hosted in ASP.NET Core
+﻿# YellowDuckyBot hosted in ASP.NET Core
+Shows, how to build simple bot, which will be asking questions about the code - like active Yellow Ducky.
-This sample shows how to integrate a simple EchoBot bot with ASP.Net Core 2.
+It was built as a simple Bot based on EchoBot bot with ASP.Net Core 2 from Microsoft's sample.